Nathan P. Payne: Political career

 Payne served two terms on the Cleveland Board of Education and served several times, for a total of six years, on the Cleveland City Council between 1862 and 1872.

-In 1875, he was elected Mayor of Cleveland as a Democrat in the strongly Republican city, after serving two terms on the board of education and six years on city council.
+In 1875, he was elected Mayor of Cleveland as a Democrat in the strongly Republican city, after serving two terms on the board of education and six years on the city council.

 Personal life

 Payne, like his younger brother Oliver Hazard Payne, never married.
 In his later years, he lived with his maternal grandmother, Mrs. Nathan Perry, Jr. (the former Paulina Skinner).

-Perry died at his home in Cleveland on May 11, 1885 as "one of the most prominent and popular men in Cleveland."
-His funeral was held at his residence, 664 Euclid Avenue, and the service was conducted by Dr. Bolles, the Rector of Trinity Church, and the pallbearers were Amos Townsend, John H. Farley, Gen. James A. Barnett, Jacob Mueller, Charles Otis, L. M. Coe, John Tod, and W. J. McKinnie.
+He died at his home in Cleveland on May 11, 1885, as "one of the most prominent and popular men in Cleveland."
+His funeral was held at his residence, 664 Euclid Avenue, and the service was conducted by Dr. James A. Bolles, the Rector of Trinity Church, and the pallbearers were Amos Townsend, John H. Farley, Gen. James A. Barnett, Jacob Mueller, Charles Otis, L. M. Coe, John Tod, and W. J. McKinnie.
 He was buried at Lake View Cemetery.